handsomefencer/unstoppable/README.md

 # Roro

-Roro gives developers a handsome way to create, test, integrate, and deploy Ruby on Rails applications using Guard, CircleCI, Docker, Docker Compose.
+Roro is a containerization and continuous integration framework for Ruby on Rails applications.
+Like Rails, it favors convention over configuration "...for programmer happiness and sustainable productivity."

 ## Docker and Docker Compose